 The UCAT is like a mental marathon.
 You race against the clock through the highs and lows of different cognitive terrains – switching between words, numbers, puzzles, pictures and ethics.
 This metaphor might sound a little cliché, but honestly, it’s the best way to describe your UCAT journey.

 I’m no fitness guru, so please don’t use this blog as guidance to train for an actual marathon – it probably won’t end very well!
 What I do know is how I prepared my mind and body for taking the UCAT exam, and I’m going to share this with you now.

-Most people who decide to run a marathon won’t have all the tools they need…
+Most people who decide to run a marathon won’t have all the tools they need to start with…

-For example, in the first week I did 50 questions a day, in the second I did 100 a day, then 150, and so on.
+For example, in the first week I did 50 questions per day, in the second I did 100 a day, then 150, and so on.
 I increased at regular, relatively small increments so that it didn’t get too overwhelming.

 Loading More Content